gqmaguirejr/Canvas-tools/README.md

 \supervisorBsDepartment{Computer Science}
 ```

 ### Note
-Currently, experimental support for external supervisors (not tested against data from an actual ISP).

 When used **without** specify a Canvas course room ID, it requires Canvas administrator privlidges.
 Also, note that currently this only works for a Canvas administrator for sub-account 59 (i.e., "EECS - Imported course rounds").

+This mapping also requires a KTH Profile API key.

+Currently, experimental support for external supervisors (not tested against data from an actual ISP).

 ### Example